-Starting with a total of ~500 targets in the Chandra data archive, the sample is reduced by ~50% with the first and second criteria.
+Starting from a total of ~ 500 targets in the Chandra data archive, the sample reduces by $\sim 50\%$ with the first and second criteria.
 After the morphology criterion and final check, we obtain a final sample consisting of 186 clusters, spreading over a redshift range 0.04 < z < 1.07, with the bulk of the clusters in the range 0.04 < z < 0.6.
-We note that since the sample is taken from the Chandra archive, rather than any existing flux-limited or volume-limited catalog, it has no completeness in mass or luminosity, etc. This aspect may constitute a limitations for the investigation of the cosmic evolution in the enrichment of the ICM.
-In particular, the requirement with regard to the morphology, with the resulting exclusion of clusters which experienced recent mergers, would unavoidably alter any selection based on mass or luminosity.
+We remind that, since the sample is selected from the Chandra archive, rather than any existing flux-limited or volume-limited catalogs, it has no completeness in mass, or luminosity, etc. This aspect may constitute a limitations for the investigation of the cosmic evolution in the enrichment of the ICM.
+In particular, the requirement on the morphology, with the resulting exclusion of clusters which experienced recent mergers, would unavoidable alter any selection based on mass or luminosity.
 However, the large sample analyzed with a uniform approach is optimal for our main scientific goal of identifying potential differences in the evolution of the two components in the iron distribution, namely the iron peak and plateau.
-Possible strategies to improve on the sample size and selection are discussed in Sect.
-4.
+Possible strategies to improve on the sample size and selection will be discussed in Section 4.